Compare Ohio’s lowest electricity rates

 - Choose a plan.
 Once you’ve found a plan you like, you can sign up online or over the phone in just a few minutes.

 - Enjoy your choice.
 Your new Ohio energy supplier handles the setup with no interruption to your service.
+If you have questions about your plan or monthly bill, contact your supplier.

 What is a good price per kWh in Ohio?